ourlifeloop/marketing/src/cms/training-faqs/can-i-delete-a-message-thread.md

 ---
 question: Can I delete a message thread?
-answer: In the Messages tile,  select the conversation from the list on the left that you would like to remove and then click “Hide Thread” on the top right
+answer: In the "Messages" tile,  select the conversation from the list on the left that you would like to remove and then click “Hide Thread” on the top right
 isMobile: false
 topics:
   - messaging